noradno/portfolio/README.md

-# Update data files for P-dash
+# Update PTA data files for P-dash

 [P-dash](https://teams.microsoft.com/l/channel/19%3aLKJoSQmxd38wdsg8wxcE-Er4yZAohLQbMnpyCITY5EM1%40thread.tacv2/Generelt?groupId=e07641f9-014c-4a89-b46f-fc3572a6be38&tenantId=bb0f0b4e-4525-4e4b-ba50-1e7775a8fd2e) (Portfolio dashboard and apps) is connected to the data files listed below, and looks for changes in the files 6 times each day.
 P-dash is automatically updated when these files are updated.